biodotpe/internship-report-2025/README.md

 1. For instrument control:
    - For the microscopy stage, stop the pi_webapp process first (if running) and run the [microscope API](notebooks-api/microscope_api.py).
    - Use the notebooks in the [notebooks-api/](notebooks-api/) directory.
    - Configure the IP address for the microscope controller in the notebook before starting.
-Use 0.0.0.0 if you are using the stand-alone configurat,ion and a specific IP address if a hybrid setup is used.
+Use 0.0.0.0 if you are using the stand-alone configuration, and a specific IP address if a hybrid setup is used.
    - Start with [strobe-microscope-ui](notebooks-api/strobe-microscope-ui.ipynb) for microscope control.
    - The syringe pump control can be accessed via [syringe-pump-ui](notebooks-api/syringe-pump-ui.ipynb).
    - Then [UI-integrated](notebooks-api/UI-integrated.ipynb) for the complete interface.